Get started

 install.packages("glossa")

-Alternatively, you can install the latest development version from GitHub to get the newest updates and fixes:
+Alternatively, you can install the latest development version from GitHub to get the latest updates and fixes:

 devtools::install_github("iMARES-group/glossa")